shadecoredev/RealmshadeData/README.md

         }
     ...
     ```
 5. After the CSV translation is complete and all JSON files contain the translation keys, you can create a pull request to merge the changes.
-New translation become available in the next patch for the game.
+New translation will become available in the next patch for the game.
 Each translation contributor will be credited.

 ## CSV translation information
 First line of the CSV file contains a comma ',' and a locale code.
 Choose appropriate locale code for your translation based on this documentation: https://docs.godotengine.org/en/stable/tutorials/i18n/locales.html